-A: Yes, you can apply in the spring semester with the intent to complete all the required prerequisites in Last review and edited Feb.
-2025 - JW that semester.
-You must submit an official transcript between the application timeframes.
-After passing all prerequisite courses you took in the spring, you must submit a copy of your unofficial transcript, letting the Program Director know you passed and completed all the prerequisite courses to qualify to be in the lottery selection.
+A: Yes, you can apply in the spring semester with the intent to complete all the required prerequisites in that semester.
+You must submit an official transcript between the application timeframes to the Program Director.
+After passing all prerequisite courses you took in the spring, you must submit a copy of your unofficial transcript by June 15, letting the Program Director know you passed and completed all the prerequisite courses to qualify to be in the lottery selection.